sploitec/srecon/README.md

                         Number of threads to use (default: from config or 5) -v, --verbose         Enable verbose output
-  -i, --interactive     Interactive mode - prompt before each phase --config CONFIG       Path to custom config file
+  -i, --interactive     Interactive mode - prompt before each phase --debug               Enable debug mode with detailed timing and execution info --config CONFIG       Path to custom config file
 ```